The Demon Headmaster: Television adaptations

-In 1996, the Demon Headmaster books were adapted by the BBC to make a television series based on the books.
+In 1995, the Demon Headmaster books were adapted by the BBC to make a television series based on the books, starring Terrence Hardiman in the title role.
+For the show, the Headmaster's glasses were changed from the dark-tinted ones he wore in the books to blue-tinted.

 The series proved popular with children and ran for three series from 2 January 1996 to 22 January 1998.
 The first series contained six episodes, and aired twice weekly from 2 to 18 January 1996, the second series contained seven episodes, and aired once a week from 25 September to 6 November 1996, and the third series contained six episodes, and aired twice weekly from 6 to 22 January 1998.

 The first series of the show was split into two distinctive story lines, with the first three episodes adapted from the first book in the series "The Demon Headmaster" and the last three were adapted from the second book "The Demon Headmaster and the Prime Minister's Brain".
 The second series was adapted from the fourth book "The Demon Headmaster Strikes Again".
 The third and final series was adapted from the fifth book "The Demon Headmaster Takes Over".

 In 2019, CBBC broadcast a new adaptation, later revealed as a sequel to the previous show, from the book Total Control.
 It aired from Monday 14 October with the pilot episode, everystudentastar, adapted and showrun by Emma Reeves.
-Hardiman returned as the original Demon Headmaster in the first season's final episode, where he forced his 'successor' to stand down when their plans were thwarted, albeit only appearing as a hologram of himself rather than in person.
+Terrence Hardiman returned as the original Demon Headmaster in the first season's final episode, where he forced his 'successor' (Nicholas Gleaves) to stand down when their plans were thwarted — albeit only appearing as a hologram of himself rather than in person.

 Reeves has pitched a second series to CBBC, using further elements of Total Control, as well as its sequel, Mortal Danger.
-A second series has since been confirmed, but filming has been delayed due to the COVID-19 pandemic.
+A second series has since been confirmed, however ultimately, due to the delays caused by the COVID-19 pandemic it was cancelled.